 California Department of General Services definition of “small business” uses the following criteria (1) Be independently owned and operated; (2) Not dominant in field of operation; (3) Principal office located in California; (4) Owners (officers, if a corporation) domiciled in California; and (5) Including affiliates, be either: (i) A business with 100 or fewer employees; (ii) An average annual gross receipts of $15 million or less, over the last three tax years; (iii) A manufacturer with 100 or fewer employees; or (iv) A microbusiness.
 A small business will automatically be designated as a microbusiness, if gross annual receipts are less than $3,500,000 or the small business is a manufacturer with 25 or fewer employees.

+There is precedent for this customized approach.
+The CPUC’s San Joaquin Valley Disadvantaged Communities Pilots Projects (per D.18-12-015) has a tailored outreach and engagement plan for each of the 11 communities in the pilot.

+The table is adapted from the California Air Resources Board’s Community Inclusion Guidance for its Sustainable Transportation Equity Project (STEP).

+If a PA has an existing community advisory body or is in the process of creating one (e.g., PGE’s Community Perspectives Advisory Council), the PA should consult this body so it may provide input on the Equity Segment program(s).